elireinhold/CS-546-Final-Project/README.md

 - Users can comment or discuss events on event pages

 ### 8. View Past and Upcoming Events
-- Users can view both past and upcoming events they've saved
+- Users can view both past and upcoming events they've saved in their calendar

 ### 9. Event Recommendations
 - Suggest events based on the user's previous saved events